Anti-social Behaviour, Crime and Policing Act 2014

-The Anti-Social Behaviour, Crime and Policing Act 2014 (c.
-12) is an Act of the Parliament of the United Kingdom which consolidated and expanded law enforcement powers in addressing anti-social behaviour.
+The Anti-social Behaviour, Crime and Policing Act 2014 (c.
+12) is an act of the Parliament of the United Kingdom which consolidated and expanded law enforcement powers in addressing anti-social behaviour.
 One significant aspect of the act is that it replaced anti-social behaviour orders, the primary civil order in the United Kingdom since 1998, with criminal behaviour orders.

 Background

+The 2010 coalition government expressed its intention to replace ASBOs, citing the reasons that "breach rates are high, and the number issued has been steadily declining since 2005."
+In July 2010, Home Secretary Theresa May announced her intention to reform anti-social behaviour measures for England and Wales, with the abolition of ASBOs in due course in favour of alternative "community-based" social control policies.

 In 2012, the government produced a white paper titled Putting victims first: more effective responses to anti-social behaviour, that outlined its intentions about reforming anti-social behaviour legislation.
-The white paper stated that it wanted to challenge "dangerous and yobbish behaviour of those who make victims’ lives a misery".
-The 2013 government paper, Reform of Anti-Social Behaviour Powers: Groups ‘Hanging Around’ mentioned specifically targeting certain types of youths behaviour.
-It mentioned that the government acknowledged that youths ‘hanging about’ might cause people to feel intimidated and fear for their safety regardless if their behaviour was anti-social.
+The white paper stated that it wanted to challenge "dangerous and yobbish behaviour of those who make victims' lives a misery".
+Liberal Democrat objections prevented the implementation of the paper's proposals.
+The 2013 government paper, Reform of Anti-Social Behaviour Powers: Groups 'Hanging Around mentioned specifically targeting certain types of youths behaviour.
+It mentioned that the government acknowledged that youths 'hanging about' might cause people to feel intimidated and fear for their safety regardless if their behaviour was anti-social.
 Government publications also revealed it was eager to deal with concerns about the perceived anti-social behaviour of people who are drunks, beggars, and irresponsible dog owners.

+In May 2013, an Anti-social Behaviour, Crime and Policing Bill was introduced into the House of Commons, including a provision to create "injunctions to prevent nuisance and annoyance", replacing ASBOs in England and Wales.
+The bill was criticised for the broad and undefined scope of "nuisance and annoyance", and was rejected by the House of Lords in January 2014.
+The Anti-Social Behaviour, Crime and Policing Act 2014 was then introduced, and received royal assent on 13 March 2014.